Microeconomic Decision Makers · 5 question types

 | Social welfare | Producing benefits for society or the environment alongside profit.
 Common for charities, social enterprises and sustainability-focused businesses. |

 Objectives can change over time.
-A firm might focus on survival in its first year, switch to growth once it is established, then settle into profit maximisation as a mature business.
+A firm might focus on survival in its first year, switch to growth once it is established, then settle into as a mature business.
 A previously profit-focused firm might switch to social welfare if its owners or shareholders increasingly value sustainability.